 Science - Development of embryo

-Four weeks after conception, the neural tube along your baby's back is closing.
+Four weeks after conception, the neural tube along the baby's back is closing.
 The baby's brain and spinal cord will develop from the neural tube.
 The heart and other organs also are starting to form.
 Structures necessary to the formation of the eyes and ears develop.
 Small buds appear that will soon become arms.
 Baby's body begins to take on a C-shaped curvature.

 Professor Keith L. Moore in his widely used medical textbook says the following:

-"The embryo at this stage appears to have a string of beads on around the 28th day and they identically look like tooth marks in appearance.
+they identically look like tooth marks in appearance.
 We made a plastic model of the embryo of this stage and marked with our teeth marks by chewing it.
-The generated model extremely looked like the embryo of the stage of which we were examining and that explained very well why the Qur'an describes the human embryo as a lump of chewed meat."
+The generated model extremely looked like the embryo of the stage of which we were examining and that explained very well why the Qur'an describes the human embryo as a

 Qur'an - Development of embryo

 After three weeks of development, the embryo resembling a leech-like blood clot transforms into something similar to a small piece of chewed up meat.
 The chewed appearance results from the somites which resemble teeth marks.
 The somites represent the beginnings of the vertebrae (backbone).
 This has been shown by the renowned professor of embryology by the name of Keith L. Moore in his book entitled “The Developing Human” (3rd edition).
-Quran uses the Arabic word “مُّضْغَةٍ” which means a bite-size chewed up piece of meat.
+The Holy Quran uses the Arabic word “مُّضْغَةٍ” which means a bite-size chewed up piece of meat.

 فَإِنَّا خَلَقْنَاكُم مِّن تُرَابٍ ثُمَّ مِن نُّطْفَةٍ ثُمَّ مِنْ عَلَقَةٍ ثُمَّ مِن مُّضْغَةٍ مُّخَلَّقَةٍ ...